davebremer/Export-SysmonLogs/README.md

 # Export-SysmonLogs

-## OK something is screwed here.
-I thought that I'd loaded a working system but obviously screwed up the main function.
-I'll get back to it as soon as I can.
-It's got to be something basic around accessing the remote computer

 This module provides a way to export Sysmon Logs into a number of CSV file, one for each type

 Early days.
 So far focusing on pulling logs out and getting them into csv and (soon) sqlite.